hemantgit/training-fe-module-02/solutions/pf2e2-feature-custom-content-template/README.md

  - Create a template named **media-object.html**, based on the [Twitter Bootstrap Media Object](http://getbootstrap.com/components/#media)
  - Upload your custom content template to the Enterprise Catalog
  - Once the template is added to the Enterprise Catalog, it can be consumed by a Content Widget in one of the following two ways:
-  - use the content widget provided with the exercise (link to readme from the widget) (Should be zipped and dragged to the portal catalog)
+  - by using the provided [content widget extension](../pf2e2-widget-content), or
-  - In portal catalog, access the content widget settings and switch to the properties tab.
-Add the **,Media Object,$(contextRoot)/static/features/[BBHOST]/media-object-content-template/media-object-template/media-object.html** at the end of the templateList property value.
+  - by editing the templateList property value of the content widget item in the **Portal** Catalog.
+In order to do this, you have to acces the **Portal** Catalog, activate the content widget if it hasn't been activated previously, click on the settings icon of the widget, switch to the properties tab, and finally add the following string at the end of the templateList property value:
+  ``
+  ,Media Object,$(contextRoot)/static/features/[BBHOST]/media-object-content-template/media-object-template/media-object.html**
+  ``

 #### References